K-Sato1995/gatsbyBlog/content/pages/experience/expericnce.md

 ## DIAMOND MEDIA Co.,Ltd. (2019/10 ~ present)

-- Developing an ipaas.
-- Using RoR on the back-end and React.js written in TypeScript on the front-end.
-Also using GraphQL for our api.
+- Developing the frontend of the application using React(TS) and apollo-client.
+Used Atomic Desgin Methodology for the component structure and used jest for testing.

 ## Ruby Development Inc. (2018/04 ~ 2019/10)